tahmmee/perfcluster-aws/README.md

 * Sync Gateway nodes
 * Gateload and/or Gatling nodes

-Uses a Cloudformation template to spinup all instances.
+Uses a Cloudformation template to spin up all instances.

 ## How to generate CloudFormation template